Protect Your Hard-Earned Money

 #5 – Relationship Scams

 I think these scams are the lowest of the low, as they seek to exploit a person’s greatest vulnerabilities.
-In a relationship scam, a fraudster pretends to fall in love with someone to earn his or her trust then exploits that trust by scamming the individual out of money.
+In a relationship scam, a fraudster pretends to fall in love with someone to earn their trust then exploits that trust by scamming the individual out of money.
 These schemes are most commonly initiated on dating websites and social media, often targeting individuals whose spouse recently died.
 These scammers are known for being committed to the long game, building trust with victims over the course of a year or more before taking them to the cleaners.

 What to do: Be wary of anyone requesting large sums of money from you.
-Be on the lookout for common red flags, such as someone asking for money to cover airline tickets, medical expenses, rent or mortgage payments, school tuition or other financial setbacks.
+Be on the lookout for common red flags, such as someone asking for money to cover airline tickets, medical expenses, rent or mortgage payments, school tuition or financial setbacks.
 Never wire money to someone you don’t know or have never met in person.

 #6 – Prize and Lottery Scams